-Let’s put this in context of a deal story.
-A friend of mine recently developed an apartment complex.
-Just like if he would have bought the complex instead of building it, he is able to depreciate his development over 27.5 years (27.5 because it is a residential property).
+Let’s put this in the context of a deal story.
+A friend of mine recently developed an apartment complex, just like if he had bought the complex instead of building it, he could depreciate his development over 27.5 years (27.5 because it is a residential property).
 Smartly, he performed a cost segregation study, and a big amount of the value was placed on personal property schedules of 5, 7, and 15 years.

 Manna from Heaven

-First – Depreciation, bonus or otherwise, only offsets passive income.
-Passive income includes rent from investment real estate, profits from an ownership in a business that you don’t actively participate in, etc. It does not offset ordinary income like your W-2 income.
+First – Depreciation, bonus, or otherwise, only offsets passive income.
+Passive income includes rent from investment real estate, profits from ownership in a business you don’t actively participate in, etc. It does not offset ordinary income like your W-2 income.
 Real estate professionals are the exception.
 All income for a real estate professional can be wiped out by depreciation.

 Second – Depreciation can be carried forward.
 If my buddy didn’t make $3,000,000 or more this year in passive income (and I’m guessing he didn’t), he can offset passive income from future years.
 In his case, since he is a real estate professional, all of his income is eligible to be offset by depreciation.
 This may not be the case for you.